 Imagine begin able to check voice, email, send a fax, arrange for a conference – or step into a conference- use a mobile device or instant message a client about an upcoming appointment, all from Microsoft Outlook.

 Using Microsoft Outlook in conjunction with the NEC UCB product (Unified Communications for Business), business communications are new efficient, streamlined and seamless.

-UCB has revolutionized dialling a phone, checking voice mail messages and programming your telephone voice mail.
-UCB allows viewing and dialling internal contact list phone numbers at a glance.
+UCB has revolutionized dialing a phone, checking voice mail messages and programming your telephone voice mail.
+UCB allows viewing and dialing internal contact list phone numbers at a glance.
 Transfer an incoming call or park a call.
 UCB makes these daily tasks as simple as a mouse click.

 External contacts are a snap because the system will search through your contact list- whether it’s located in the phone system directory, or in an Outlook contact list.

 UCB transforms voice mail creating a dimensional, flexible tool for your clients.
 Imagine voice mail messages as customized information for your clients.

 UCB offers 99 pre-recorded messages to select from as well as a message scheduler, which will automatically change messages keeping greetings appropriate for day or nighttime calls.
 Voice mail and your Outlook Calendar become a coordinated team, getting detailed information to the people who need to reach you.

 With unified messaging, voice mails can be converted to email displays.